cobbzilla/hokeylization/README.md

 When in doubt, you can combine this option with `-n` / `--dry-run` to see which files would be translated

 ### Excludes
-Sometimes your match matches too many files.
+Sometimes your `-m` matches too many files.
 Use the `-e` / `--excludes` option to explicitly exclude files that otherwise would have matched

 You can list multiple regexes, separated by spaces